Nothing Without Us: HIV and Social Justice

 Undetectable Equals Untransmittable: Building Hope and Ending HIV Stigma

-Krista Martel, Executive Director, and Tiommi Luckett, The Well Project, and Bruce Richman, Founding Executive Director, Prevention Access Campaign
+Krista Martel, Executive Director, Bruce Richman, Founding Executive Director, Prevention Access Campaign, and Lillibeth Gonzalez, GMHC

 Evidence confirms that people living with HIV who are on effective treatment cannot transmit HIV to sexual partners.
 If their viral load is 200 copies/ml or less (we define this as “Undetectable” for purposes of the campaign), they pose no risk.
 During this presentation, the panel will give an overview of U=U, including treatment as prevention (TasP), the scientific studies leading to U=U, the birth and evolution of the U=U campaign, issues specific to WLHIV, and the need to continue to disseminate this information far and wide.
 The workshop will provide practical strategies to educate about U=U and to break through the barriers of intersecting stigma, institutional racism, public health politics and phobias that block accurate and meaningful information from reaching people living with HIV.